DrNebin/RC_Car/README.md

 # The main overarching objectives / themes of this project are
 1. A small footprint - My benchmark is to be able to print it on an Original Elegoo Mars Resin bed, ideally with few (or no) supports.
 2. Simple design - We will try and minimize the number of parts.
 Do what you want in a fork, but for my base designs I only want the minimum parts needed to have fun.
 3. Highly adaptable parts and electronics (Arduino) - My V1 (Seeed) original prototype fit on one single 5x7cm protoboard.
-V2 (Feather) and subsequent versions can include different steering and drive systems, such as Servo or even Stepper steering, or could incorporate brushless motors or other drive systems.
+V2 (Nano) and subsequent versions can include different steering and drive systems, such as Servo or even Stepper steering, or could incorporate brushless motors or other drive systems.
 4. Easy to Build - To make wiring easier and further decrease size, I created the V1 (Seeed) PCB.
-V2 (Feather) will use the Adafruit Feather system to make the car even easier to build without the need for PCB manufacture, and to further show adaptability.
+V2 (Nano) will use an Arduino Nano system and use Servo Steering.

 # Absolute limitations for RC_Car
 + Car body width will not be less than 55 mm (so as to accept Seeeduino PCB, 5x7 protoboards, Double Feather setups, and Nano breakouts)
 + Car body length will not be less than 110 mm (gives room for steering motor, 130 style drive motor, and enough space to accept all the boards I just mentioned regarding width)
 + All components must individually fit in the dimensions of the original Elegoo Mars Resin Bed when printed flat (max = 68mm x 120mm).
 Note that the max Z height of the Mars is 150mm, but we want the option to print as flat as possible and will favor that orientation to decrease materials, time required and print failures.
 (Although, I acknowledge we are actually shooting to print with supports at about a 20 degree angle, which will decrease deformation.)

-# RC_Car_V1_Seeed
+# RC_Car_V1 (Seeed)
 I learned about DC Motor control, and how to use the nRF modules from HowToMechatronics so check out that site: https://howtomechatronics.com/category/tutorials/

 Code for V1 (the Seeeduino version) uses the freely available libraries for nRF24 and SPI.